Skip to main content

 The Human Rights Case

 In 2025, I filed a Human Rights Tribunal of Ontario (HRTO) application (Carroll v.
-Ontario, File 2025-62264-I) arguing that making disabled children wait years for medically necessary developmental services constitutes discrimination under Ontario's Human Rights Code.
-This is not just about my son — it is about establishing a legal precedent that protects every disabled child in this province.
+Ontario, File 2025-62264-I) arguing that multi-year waits for medically necessary developmental services during critical developmental windows may constitute discrimination under Ontario's Human Rights Code.

-Every statistic cited in this case is FOI-sourced from Ontario government records.
+Statistics cited in this case are FOI-sourced from Ontario government records.
 Verify any of them.

 Credentials & Approach

 Spencer approaches autism advocacy as a data transparency project, applying the same verification standards used in investigative journalism.
-Every claim on this site is traced to a government document, FOI response, or peer-reviewed publication.
+Claims on this site are traced to government documents, FOI responses, or peer-reviewed publications where available.
+His methodology mirrors peer-reviewed research standards: primary-source documentation, verification against independent datasets, and full provenance chains for published figures.

-• •Triple-verification methodology: every statistic cross-referenced against primary government sources before publication
+• •Data-driven methodology — statistics cross-referenced against primary government sources (FAO, MCCSS, Ontario Budget) before publication

 • •Clip included in WHO (@who) Instagram reel discussing autism early intervention and the importance of following the data.
 Not endorsed by WHO.